Green fluorescent protein

-The green fluorescent protein (GFP) is a protein that exhibits bright green fluorescence when exposed to light in the blue to ultraviolet range.
+The green fluorescent protein (GFP) is a protein that exhibits green fluorescence when exposed to light in the blue to ultraviolet range.
 The label GFP traditionally refers to the protein first isolated from the jellyfish Aequorea victoria and is sometimes called avGFP.
 However, GFPs have been found in other organisms including corals, sea anemones, zoanithids, copepods and lancelets.

 The GFP from A. victoria has a major excitation peak at a wavelength of 395 nm and a minor one at 475 nm.
 Its emission peak is at 509 nm, which is in the lower green portion of the visible spectrum.
 The fluorescence quantum yield (QY) of GFP is 0.79.
 The GFP from the sea pansy (Renilla reniformis) has a single major excitation peak at 498 nm.
 GFP makes for an excellent tool in many forms of biology due to its ability to form an internal chromophore without requiring any accessory cofactors, gene products, or enzymes / substrates other than molecular oxygen.

 In cell and molecular biology, the GFP gene is frequently used as a reporter of expression.
 It has been used in modified forms to make biosensors, and many animals have been created that express GFP, which demonstrates a proof of concept that a gene can be expressed throughout a given organism, in selected organs, or in cells of interest.
 GFP can be introduced into animals or other species through transgenic techniques, and maintained in their genome and that of their offspring.
-To date, GFP has been expressed in many species, including bacteria, yeasts, fungi, fish and mammals, including in human cells.
+GFP has been expressed in many species, including bacteria, yeasts, fungi, fish and mammals, including in human cells.
 Scientists Roger Y. Tsien, Osamu Shimomura, and Martin Chalfie were awarded the 2008 Nobel Prize in Chemistry on 10 October 2008 for their discovery and development of the green fluorescent protein.

 Most commercially available genes for GFP and similar fluorescent proteins are around 730 base-pairs long.
 The natural protein has 238 amino acids.
 Its molecular mass is 27 kD.
 Therefore, fusing the GFP gene to the gene of a protein of interest can significantly increase the protein's size and molecular mass, and can impair the protein's natural function or change its location or trajectory of transport within the cell.